 Learn more about how to create and customize your views in our documentation.

-Since this is closely tied to filters, you can pretty much set up your views just like your favorite filters:
+Since this is closely tied to filters, you can pretty much set up your views just like your favourite filters:

 - A Kanban view that shows only tasks assigned to you in your team’s main tasks collection.

 - A list view that shows your completed tasks so you can archive them at the end of the week.